British Theatre Playhouse

 The British Theatre Playhouse (BTP) is a professional theatrical and musical production company incorporated in Singapore in 2004.
-With the motto Bringing to the World the Best in British Entertainment, the BTP is internationally focused with a British connection, as well as it is a long-standing member of the Singaporean British Chamber of Commerce and the European Chamber of Commerce.
+With the motto Bringing to the World the Best in British Entertainment, the BTP has produced and presented British plays, musicals and concerts internationally, in Singapore, Malaysia, Indonesia, Thailand, Sri Lanka, the United Arab Emirates and the United Kingdom.
 In 2012, the BTP also established a UK branch office, in order to work more closely with British playwrights, writers, actors, directors, musical directors, and set and costume designers.